sruthi-kasturi/Biostats/README.md

-# SAS_Clinical_Analytics
+# SAS_Clinical_Report

 Welcome to the SAS Biostatistics Analysis repository.
-This repository contains SAS scripts used for biostatistical analyses, including data import, descriptive statistics, hypothesis testing, ANOVA, chi-square tests, and correlation analysis.
+This repository contains a SAS report used for biostatistical analyses, including data import, descriptive statistics, hypothesis testing, ANOVA, chi-square tests, and correlation analysis.

 ## Table of Contents
 - [Introduction](#introduction)